-National Wild Dog Action Plan 2014-2019 activities, delivered by the Wild Dog Management Projects Stages 1, 2 and 3, will improve wild dog management across Australia and delivered significant benefits to the community.
+National Wild Action Plan 2014-2019 activities, delivered by the wild Dog Management Projects Stages 1, 2 and 3, have improved wild dog management across Australia and delivered significant benefits to the community.

-They promote a shared, collaborative, nil tenure approach and support land managers by providing up-to-date information on tools and best practice wild dog management techniques.
+They promoted a shared, collaborative, nil tenure (no borders) approach and have supported land managers by providing up-to-date information on tools and best practice wild dog management techniques.

 - National coordination, consultation and communications

 - Securing investment partners for the Plan’s activities from 2017 to 2019

 - Community-led wild dog management in areas where problems are escalating or emerging

 - Providing land and pest managers with best practice wild dog management skills and advice.